 Clover Design System

-Clover is a design system that I developed to convey my down to earth attitude and working style, as well as unique design perspective.
+Clover is a design system that I developed to convey my down to earth attitude and working style, as well as my unique design perspective.

 Programs/Websites Used: Figma & Adobe Illustrator